aiellov2/finch-robot-project/README.md

 ## Project Overview
 In this project-based learning experience, you will program a Finch 2.0 robot to perform one of three challenges:
-1. Choreograph a dance routine (with movement, lights, and sound)
-2. Create an artistic drawing using the robot's movements
+1. Create an artistic drawing using the robot's movements
-3. Navigate a maze autonomously
+2. Navigate a maze autonomously

 Your program must demonstrate your understanding of Java programming concepts from APCSA and object-oriented design principles while creating an engaging robot behavior.